SkyCiv Documentation

 Moment Vector Input List Moment Magnitude Vectors.

-Load Groups Input List The load group to which moment belongs.
+Load Groups Input List The load group to which the moment belongs.

 Moment Output List List of moment objects.